Ad industry is losing over $44 billion to ad fraud every year. And the numbers are rising as you are reading this.

 What is Ads.txt?

 With the help of Ads.txt, buyers can verify the seller(s) assigned to trade inventory.
-Ads.txt file goes directly into the root domain.
-And without proper access, nobody can alter the backend settings of a website making it safe to trust.
+This file goes directly into the root domain.
+And without proper access, nobody can alter a website’s back-end settings, making it safe to trust.

-Also, it doesn’t require any specific technical skills to create and implement ads.txt.
-And if you use WordPress, then the process is as easy as installing a plugin (which we will discuss below in details).
+It doesn’t require any specific technical skills to create and implement ads.txt.
+And if you use WordPress, then the process is as easy as installing a plugin (which we will discuss below).